patrickhener/dart-o-mat-3000/docs/Configuration.rst

 =============

 I decided to use a central config file on all the configurations a user is supposed to do.
-The file is called *config.py* and can be found in the root directory of the project.
+The file is called *config.py*.
+You can find a sample file in the root directory of the project which you can just copy to *config.py* to work.

 Configuration Parameters
 ========================